Colognian dialect: Speakers

 In Cologne, it is actively spoken by about 250,000 people, roughly one quarter of the population.

 Almost all speakers are also fluent in standard or high German.

 It is widely understood in a region inhabited by some 10 million people (a conservative estimate).

-There is a community of people who speak a variety of Kölsch in Dane County, Wisconsin, United States.
+There was a community of people who spoke a variety of Kölsch in Dane County, Wisconsin, United States.

 Area

 There are local (decreasingly divergent) variants of Kölsch in the Quarters, most notably those only recently incorporated into the city, and the Hinterland.
 Sometimes, also the far more than 100 clearly distinct Ripuarian languages of Belgium, the Netherlands, and German Rhineland are incorrectly referred to as Kölsch, as well as the Rhinelandic regiolect.
 In fact, the regiolect is very different from Kölsch, being the regional variety of Standard German influenced only to a certain degree by the dialect.
 As such, many native speakers of the regiolect are in fact unaware of the fact that a “regiolect” exists, believing they speak plain Standard German.